-21. The analysis of the results from the PSS process to select OCPF plant sites for inspection in 2019 confirms that the use of the S/962 methodology takes into account both the number and the relevance of plant sites declared by States Parties.
-The key aspects of the selection results for 2019 are as follows:

-- In general, the findings from the PSS results for 2019 show that the S/962(a) methodology and the policy guidelines contained in EC-66/DEC.10 just about achieved the defined objectives for a balanced geographical distribution of inspections in at least 50% of States Parties with inspectable Article VI facilities, but did not achieve the preferred 60% level.
-Indeed, in 2019, OCPF inspections were received in 37 States Parties.
-Given the fact that the number of States Parties that did not receive OCPF inspections but which received Schedule 1, 2, or 3 inspections stands at four and the fact that there were 79 States Parties with at least one inspectable Article VI facility, 51.9% (41/79) of the 79 States Parties received at least one Article VI inspection in 2019.
-There is concern about the geographical distribution of inspections as a consequence of the declining number of States Parties receiving OCPF Article VI inspections.
-However, the changes applied to the methodology in 2019^4 have had a positive impact on this objective; for 2020, the Secretariat noted that this number will increase to approximately 55% to 65% taking into account only OCPF inspections.
-However, this is not likely to be sustained in the long term. - (b) In pools, A, B, and C, three-quarters of States Parties (having inspectable plant sites) have zero (or close to zero) uninspected plant sites left, and another 15 States Parties will have no or very few uninspected plant sites left in the coming few years.
+- 21. The analysis of the results from the PSS process to select OCPF plant sites for inspection in 2020 confirms that the use of the S/962 methodology takes into account both the number and the relevance of plant sites declared by States Parties.
+The key aspects of the selection results for 2020 are as follows: - (a) In general, in 2020 the S/962 methodology achieved the objectives of the EC-66/DEC.10 guideline regarding balanced geographical distribution of inspections.
+There were 46 States Parties that were selected to receive at least one OCPF inspection, and an additional three States Parties that were planned to receive only Schedule 1, Schedule 2, or Schedule 3 inspections.
+Furthermore, there were 80 States Parties with at least one inspectable Article VI facility.
+Thus, this total of 49 States Parties represents 61% (49/80) of States Parties with inspectable facilities declared under Article VI, which is more than the preferred goal of 60% in the aforementioned guideline. - (b) In Pools A, B, and C, three-quarters of States Parties (having inspectable plant sites) have zero (or close to zero) uninspected plant sites left, and another 15 States Parties will have no or very few uninspected plant sites left in the coming few years.
 Four to five States Parties will probably have a large number of inspectable plant sites left at that point. - (c) Within each relevance pool, the A15 value has a limited impact on the selection of sites with higher A15 values.
 Furthermore, the A15 calculation and the subsequent selection probability calculation within each pool are not significantly affected by relevance weighting factors.
 The probability calculation should be optimised to better target the most relevant plant sites within each pool. - (d) The number of inspections conducted in each State Party is positively correlated with the number of declared OCPF plant sites in that State Party.
-States Parties that declare a higher number of OCPF plant sites can expect more inspections than those that declare fewer, within the limitations set by the Chemical Weapons Convention. - (e) The PSS process using the S/962 methodology continues to result in more inspections in medium and highly relevant sites: relatively fewer OCPFs with low A15 values are being selected, and a higher proportion of more relevant plant sites with medium and high A15 values are being selected. - (f) In the early implementations of the selection algorithm a trend towards decreasing number of States Parties receiving inspections was observed.
+States Parties that declare a higher number of OCPF plant sites can expect more inspections than those that declare fewer, within the limitations set by the Chemical Weapons Convention. - (e) The PSS process using the S/962 methodology continues to result in more inspections in medium and highly relevant sites: relatively fewer OCPFs with low A15 values are being selected, and a higher proportion of more relevant plant sites with medium and high A15 values are being selected. - (f) In the early implementations of the selection algorithm, a trend towards decreasing number of States Parties receiving inspections was observed.
 When the S/962 methodology was adopted in order to address this trend, the number of States Parties receiving inspections was expected to be 32.
-Since its adoption, the number of the States Parties receiving inspections remains above https://c.connectedviews.com/assets/878981bf-42ee-4b61-bf7c-cfc9bb9be901.pdf the expected number, reflecting the effect of the three-pool approach in the selection methodology, the increase in the rate of subsequent inspections, and the impact of the limitation on the number of inspections in accordance with paragraph 13 of Part IX of the Verification Annex.

-22. In conclusion, the PSS process using the S/962 methodology partially achieves the goals set forth in the report of the co-facilitators (EC-65/WP.1), namely, to better target OCPF inspections without the need for States Parties to provide additional information in declarations.
-Improvements are therefore recommended.
+Since its adoption, the number of States Parties receiving inspections remains above the expected number, reflecting the effect of the three-pool approach in the selection methodology, the increase in the rate of subsequent inspections, and the impact of the limitation on the number of inspections in accordance with paragraph 13 of Part IX of the Verification Annex. - 22.
+In conclusion, the S/962 methodology achieves the goals set forth in the report of the co-facilitators (EC-65/WP.1), namely, to better target OCPF inspections without the need for States Parties to provide additional information in declarations.
+The Secretariat will continue to monitor this performance and recommend any adjustments that might become necessary in the future.